i05nagai/memorandum/language/english_speaking.md

     * she reworded sensitive are of the report so that it wouldn't be controversial
 * fantasize
 * daunt
+    * to make sb feel slightly frightened or worried about his or her ability to achieve sth; to discourage
+        * she's not at all daunted by criticism
+        * She was not at all daunted by the size of the problem.
+    * It's important that on-call SREs understand that they can rely on several rsources that make the experience of being on-call less daunting than it may seem
 * woo
 * conquer
     * conquer their heat